parsiya/parsiya.net/content/post/2019/2019-12-02-java-burp-1/index.markdown

 [IMesageEditors][imsgeditor-doc].Long story short, I decided to rewrite the extension in Java instead.

-This is how my development VM is arranged.
+This is how my development VM looks like.

 # Install Visual Studio Code